Optimal Displacement Sensing with Spin-Dependent Squeezed States: Engineering spin-dependent squeezing

 \subsection{Experimental protocol for fast and scalable spin-dependent squeezing}

-In this section we introduce a protocol for the fast preparation of spin-dependent squeezed states in many-ion systems.
 Consider a system of $N$ ions, each with an internal spin-$1/2$ degree of freedom with transition frequency $\omega_q$, see Fig.~\ref{fig:sds_preparation_protocol}(a).
 The combined action of the confining potentials and the Coulomb repulsion supports a set of motional normal modes, which are coupled to the spin degree of freedom via laser-induced interactions.
 Setting the laser frequency to $\omega_L = \omega_q + \omega_{\rm COM}$ or $\omega_L = \omega_q - \omega_{\rm COM}$ drives the first-order blue- or red-sideband, respectively, see Fig.~\ref{fig:sds_preparation_protocol}(b).
 Here, $\omega_{\rm COM}$ is the frequency of the center-of-mass (COM) mode, which describes uniform excitations of the ions.
 The strength of the first-order sidebands is linearly proportional to the Lamb-Dicke parameter $\eta = k x_0$, where $k$ is the wave vector and $x_0 = \sqrt{1/(2m\omega)}$ is the harmonic oscillator length scale with $m$ the ion mass, and where we set $\hbar = 1$.
 Setting $\omega_L = \omega_q + 2\omega_{\rm com}$ or $\omega_L = \omega_q - 2 \omega_{\rm com}$ drives the second-order blue or red sideband, respectively, with strength quadratically proportional to the Lamb-Dicke parameter, $\propto \eta^2$.

 Spin-dependent squeezing is commonly realized by simultaneously driving the second-order red and blue sidebands~\cite{Wineland1998,katzBodyInteractionsTrapped2022b,katzDemonstrationThreeFourbody2023}.
 However, because trapped-ion experiments typically operate in the Lamb-Dicke regime where $\eta \ll 1$, the interaction strength is weak.
 Here, we realize spin-dependent squeezing with a stronger effective interaction strength by adapting the single-spin protocol of Ref.~\cite{Sutherland2021PRA}, with experimental demonstrations in Refs.~\cite{sanerGeneratingArbitrarySuperpositions2024,bazavanSqueezingTrisqueezingQuadsqueezing2024}, to a many-spin system.